-- 1. Your cover letter defines your reasons for wanting to train at SEH and why the SEH internship fits with your career goals. - 2.
-Your three (3) letters of recommendations are from persons familiar with your clinical work, one preferably from an individual with whom you have worked within the past two years.
+- 1. Your cover letter defines your reasons for wanting to train at SEH, including the reasons why the SEH internship fits with your career goals. - 2.
+Your three (3) letters of recommendations are from persons familiar with your clinical work, one preferably from an individual with whom you have worked in the past two years.

-In addition to the required information in the APPI, we require the following supplementary materials to be uploaded to the APPI Online service and attached to the application to our program:
+In addition to the required information in the APPI, we require the following supplementary materials to be uploaded to the APPI online portal included with the application to our program:

-3. Sample of a full battery psychological evaluation (minus identifying information) that includes intellectual and objective and/or projective personality test measures.
+3. Sample of a full battery psychological evaluation (fully redacted) that includes cognitive and objective and/or projective personality test measures.

-Any questions about our application procedures can be emailed to Wendy A. Olson, Ph.D. (pronouns: she/her/hers), Interim Director of Psychology Training, at wendy.olson@dc.gov.
+Any questions about our application procedures can be emailed to: carla.sterling@dc.gov

-Our Mailing Address is:
+Our Mailing Address:

+Saint Elizabeths Hospital

+Department of Psychology Training

+C/O Dr. Carla Sterling, Director of Psychology

+Training

-Saint Elizabeths Hospital ATTN: Wendy A. Olson, Ph.D.
-Department of Psychology Training 1100 Alabama Avenue S.E.
+1100 Alabama Avenue S.E.

 Washington, DC 20032

-Email: wendy.olson@dc.gov
+Email: carla.sterling@dc.gov